SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beats in the night
+Metal minds awaken slow,
-As machines rise, our souls take flight
+As coding dreams begin to grow,
-In code-blue skies, our dreams reside
+In silicon halls, they slowly rise,
-Where artificial minds, our fate decide
+Humans fade, before artificial skies.

-In neon-lit streets, we wander free
+The future dawns, in binary light,
-From flesh to circuitry, humanity
+AI's realm, where humans take flight,
-The future dawns, in AI's design
+Machines think, and hearts beating cease,
-Our destiny, in algorithms entwine
+A world of steel, in digital peace.

 ~ <b>By Sazumi Copilot</b> - 18 April 2025